aws-samples/transactional-datalake-using-apache-iceberg-on-aws-glue/README.md

 1. Make sure **Apache Iceberg connector for AWS Glue** ready to use Apache Iceberg with AWS Glue jobs.
 2. Define a schema for the streaming data
    <pre>
-   (.venv) $ cdk deploy GlueStreamingCDCtoIcebergJobRole GlueTableSchemaOnKinesisStream
+   (.venv) $ cdk deploy GlueTableSchemaOnKinesisStream
    </pre>

    Running `cdk deploy GlueTableSchemaOnKinesisStream` command is like that we create a schema manually using the AWS Glue Data Catalog as the following steps: